Air and Climate | Air Quality

 Millersville University Weather Information Center is a great source of high quality data and forecasts, including local observations, satellite images, weather forecasts and climatology information.

-The PA State Climatologist maintains an archive of hourly weather observations for stations within Pennsylvania and near the state borders.
-This is a good source of historical climate data.
-They also have an interactive archive of climatology data.
+The PA State Climatologist maintains an archive of hourly weather observations for stations within Pennsylvania and near state borders as well as an archive of climatology data.
+These are good sources of historical climate data.